oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 -latest
 * Clarified diagrams and description of authorization server acting as a client.
 * Remove references to sd-jwt.
+* Editorial updates to be consistent about the trust domain for a client, authorization server or resource server.
+* Added sender constraining of tokens to security considerations

 -03

 * Editorial updates